 Waltzing Matilda, at the time in the pubic domain was the perfect choice to revamp as it has always been Australia’s unofficial national anthem, and rallies together Australians from all walks of life, so we thought that it would be the perfect platform to rally together countries.
 Through a global casting call we found people as far flung as Ukraine, Germany, Brazil, Portugal, Israel, South Africa and Uzbekistan who wanted to get involved.
 With smart phone technology and the Internet we used our sister company, Choir In The Cloud to create a global ‘virtual choir’.
 We were so honoured when the Kate Ceberano jumped on board – she’s such a great advocate for human rights and world peace..
 To also have Britain’s Got Talent finalists Gospel Singers Incognito as special guest voices on this track was incredibly humbling.

 "Waltzing Matilda" © 201 D.Menzel (Branthem) for The World 4 Peace Project

-The World 4 Peace (W4P) Project, with branthem, Waltzing Matilda, plus the official music video of the W4P Project, featuring Kate Ceberano AM and a 200 strong virtual choir representing 24 countries launched on International Day of Peace 2016 on social media, the official video reaching over 27,000 views globally on social media.
+The official music video of World 4 Peace (W4P) Projectfeaturing Kate Ceberano AM and a 200 strong virtual choir representing 24 countries launched on International Day of Peace 2016 on social media, the official video reaching over 27,000 views globally on social media.
 The song, available on Apple Music continues to proudly supporting UNICEF Australia.

 Curious to see if a Branthem is the right strategy for you?